 - Avoid mint after dinner.
 Mints may relax valve at the top of the stomach.

 - Keep a food diary.
-This can help you realize your heartburn food triggers.
+This can help

 - Wear loose-fitting clothing.